 Alerts & Channels

-The threshold is a float in (0.0, 1.0]; 0.70 means “fire when usage hits 70% of the budget”.
-After every LLM call, the engine compares the new usage ratio to every configured threshold and dispatches alerts that just crossed their line.
+A threshold is a fraction in (0.0, 1.0], so 0.70 fires when usage reaches 70% of the budget.
+After every LLM call the engine recomputes the usage ratio and dispatches any threshold that was just crossed.

 costBudget.daily / .monthly / .total